sg-s/crabsort/README.md

 #### Anaconda

-`crabsort` uses some python libraries that are assumed to be installed using [Anaconda](https://www.anaconda.com/)
+`crabsort` uses some python libraries that are assumed to be installed using [Anaconda](https://www.anaconda.com/).
+Make sure you install anaconda and then install python packages using conda environments!

 #### Multicore-tSNE